johnnyreilly/typescript-go-considered-brilliant/README.md

     - There will still be a CLI and it sounds like the goal will be very close compatibility.
 So it may change to be Go and you would still be able to interact with the CLI in the same way
 - Via its JavaScript API, importing it as a module `import ts from "typescript"`
     - The TypeScript team are still working on this part.
 It's almost certain that there will be changes here, but exactly how different they are is not yet known.
-    - One core question is if the currently synchronous API will need to become asynchronous due to calling Go, as this can be a difficult change to migrate to (LINK TO function coloring blog?).
+    - One core question is if the currently synchronous API will need to become asynchronous due to calling Go, as this can be [a difficult change to migrate to](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/).
 The good news here is that it looks like it will be able to retain a synchronous API.
 - Via the language server `tsserver`
     - Editors such as VSCode, and even linters, can interact with TypeScript via its language server.
-    - Interestingly even though TypeScript helped inspire the LSP specification it doesn't actually implement it.
+    - Interestingly even though TypeScript helped inspire the LSP specification it [currently doesn't actually implement it](https://github.com/microsoft/TypeScript/issues/39459).
 The TypeScript team are using the port as an opportunity to align with the LSP specification.
 This is a positive change.
 - Via another tool that uses TypeScript internally
     - Tools use one or a combination of the above to use TypeScript on their user's behalf.
 There will be work for the tools, but this might be done transparently to the end developer.